The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

 \subsection{Disordered Gd}

-We turn now to non-crystalline materials.
-For several such substances, the augmented power law approach to locating the MIT has already been demonstrated to fail more than a decade ago, see Ref.\ \onlinecite{Moe.Adk} and citations therein.
-Here we reconsider a recent investigation of disordered Gd films by Misra {\it et al.}, Ref.\ \onlinecite{Mis.etal.11}.
-By means of rf magnetron sputtering, these authors grew thin films on substrates held at 130~K.\cite{Mis.etal.11} These films were found to be stable below 77~K; their sheet resistance could be tuned by annealing at the deposition temperature.\cite{Mis.etal.11}
+We turn now to non-crystalline solids.
+For several such substances, already more than a decade ago, the augmented power law approach to locating the MIT was shown to fail, see Ref.\ \onlinecite{Moe.Adk} and citations therein.
+Here, from this group of solids, we first examine the recent investigation of disordered Gd films by Misra et al., Ref.\ \onlinecite{Mis.etal.11}.
+By means of rf magnetron sputtering, the authors grew thin Gd films on substrates held at 130~K.\cite{Mis.etal.11} These films were found to be stable below 77~K. Their sheet resistance could be tuned by annealing at the deposition temperature.\cite{Mis.etal.11}

-Misra {\it et al.} analyzed their data by means of a scaling analysis, where they assumed continuity of the MIT.
-At first glance, this interpretation seems to work, see Fig.\ 3 in Ref.\ \onlinecite{Mis.etal.11}.
-Several parameters, however, have to be adjusted in this way, what is always associated with a certain level of risk of a misinterpretation.
-Therefore, we examine here the justification of the augmented power law fits to $\sigma(T)$, the first step of this analysis.
+Misra et al.\ evaluated their data by means of a scaling analysis taking for granted continuity of the MIT; they considered the $T$ region from about 5 up to about 50~K. At first glance, their interpretation seems to work nicely, see Figure 3 in Ref.\ \onlinecite{Mis.etal.11}.
+Several parameters, however, have to be adjusted in that approach, which is always associated with a certain risk of misinterpretation.
+Therefore, we examine here the justification of the augmented power law fits with adjustable exponents to the measured $\sigma(T)$ data, the first step of that scaling analysis.

-In their Fig.\ 2, Misra {\it et al.}\ present a plot of $w(T)$ for several samples, which exhibits a $T$-independent separatrix between metallic and insulating samples, what would indicate a continuous MIT, compare Fig.\ \ref{pri_cont} in our Appendix B. Unfortunately, in Ref.\ \onlinecite{Mis.etal.11}, the authors show only the analytical differentiations of their augmented power law fits to $\sigma(T)$, but no numerically differentiated experimental data.
-In the previous subsections, however, we have repeatedly found interpretation inconsistencies by comparing both approaches, so that a corresponding analysis for disordered Gd is challenged.
+In their Figure 2, Misra et al.\ present a plot of $w(T)$ for a series of samples.
+It exhibits a $T$-independent separatrix between metallic and insulating samples, a feature which seems to corroborate the assumed continuity of the MIT, compare Figure \ref{pri_cont} in our Section 5.
+This conclusion, however, is not justified for a simple reason: The authors present only the analytical differentiations of their augmented power law fits to $\sigma(T)$ but no numerically differentiated experimental data.
+Thus, concerning the continuity of the MIT, first and foremost, Misra et al.\ only got out what they put into their data analysis.